numfocus/DISC-committee/committee/public-meeting-minutes/2023-01-26-monthly-meeting.md

 Approved, 6-0-0

-* No quorum for Deceomber, so no meeting notes.
+* No quorum for December, so no meeting notes.

 ## Committee reports for December